 I hate stress, but I really hate it.
-I’m just not wired to handle the smallest amount of it, I’ll worry about the smallest things.
+I’m not mentally wired to handle the smallest amount of it.
+I’ll worry about the smallest thing.
 That’s why I try to engineer an easy, stress-free existence.
 Earning a rental income is often considered to be a hassle and not considered passive which many strive for.
 I used to think that too, but like anything, once you educate yourself, you realise it’s not true.
 There are ways to make rental income pretty much passive.
 My aim is to have an income stream that allows me to be location independent.
 Assuming you’re organised then rental income facilitates this.
 Here are my top tips for making rental income as passive and stress-free as possible so you can continue reading your book on the beach without worrying about a boiler breaking down.

 1. Don’t use a letting agent to manage your property

 This might sound counterintuitive, however, not only do letting agents create problems, they use overpriced contractors and charge a monthly fee.
 Most issues that arise in your property are forwarded to you anyway, so cut out the middleman and save money to boot.
 You’ll do a better job because you care about your property, whereas, inexperienced property managers don’t.
 Another key advantage is you build a relationship with your tenants so they’re more likely to look after your home and renew the tenancy.

 When something breaks or needs a repair, make sure you already know who to contact versus frantically scurrying around.
 This would include, who to contact when appliances break down, boilers, central heating and pest control.
 Doing the research now and checking reviews will save you time and stress when you need to get someone to your property urgently.
 Here’s a list of situations and who I’d use:

 |Boiler stops working||I have an electric and gas boiler and know exactly who I call if either has an issue.|